ccb-hms/stransevalr/README.md

 }
 ```

-`stransevalr` in and of itself is pretty light on the R front:
+`stransevalr` in and of itself is pretty light on the R front outside of
+reticulate:

 ![](man/figs/deps.png)